 What is Exif Data?
-How do I manage it?
+How Do I Go About Managing It?

 Exchangeable Image File Format or EXIF for short is a standard that specifies the formats for sound, images, and ancillary tags used by scanners, smartphones, cameras, and other mobile devices or computer systems that handle sound or images files.
 It is capable of storing important data such as GPS location, the date and time the image was captured, and camera exposure.
 The EXIF specification uses the following file formats in addition to specific metadata tags: